rtelles64/udacity_autodeploy_project/README.md

 In this phase, we add Circle CI jobs that execute Cloud Formation templates that create infrastructure as well as jobs that execute Ansible Playbooks to configure that newly created infrastructure.

 ### 2. Deploy Phase

+With infrastructure up and running, we can configure dependencies and move applications over. *UdaPeople* used to have an ops guy to make copies every Friday, but now they want to make a full deploy on every single commit.
+Luckily for UdaPeople, you can add a job that handles this automatically with Ansible.

+### 3. Smoke Test Phase